 A Stolen Moment in the Studio

-Through the Lonely Nights opens a window into The Rolling Stones’ quieter side.
-Recorded in late 1972 in Kingston, Jamaica, it captures a band navigating exhaustion and inspiration simultaneously.
-Mick Jagger’s murmured vocals float over Keith Richards’ arpeggiated guitar, thick with longing, while Mick Taylor answers with a solo so expressive it nearly weeps.
-Stripped of swagger and performance, the track feels confessional, intimate, and human.
-Though left off Goats Head Soup, it surfaced as the B-side to It’s Only Rock ’n Roll (But I Like It) in 1974, offering a poignant reminder that even amid fame and excess, the Stones could still deliver fragile, timeless beauty through simple, heartfelt musical expression.
+Through the Lonely Nights opens a rare glimpse into The Rolling Stones’ softer, more reflective side.
+Recorded in late 1972 in Kingston, Jamaica during the Goats Head Soup sessions, it captures a band balancing exhaustion with flashes of inspiration.
+Mick Jagger delivers restrained, almost whispered vocals that drift over Keith Richards’ delicate arpeggiated guitar, rich with quiet longing.
+Mick Taylor answers with a deeply expressive solo that feels almost like it’s speaking rather than playing.
+Stripped of their usual swagger and stage persona, the track leans into something more vulnerable and confessional, revealing an unexpectedly human tone.
+Although it didn’t make the final Goats Head Soup album, it later appeared as the B-side to It’s Only Rock ’n Roll (But I Like It) in 1974, serving as a subtle reminder that the Stones could still craft understated, emotional moments amid their louder, more famous rock legacy.

 The Sound Behind the Sorrow